Legal Standard for Termination of Parental Rights

 In New York, this stage of the neglect proceeding looks a lot like a criminal trial.
 At such a proceeding, many factors combine to magnify the risk of error.
 The standards are imprecise and leave determinations open to the subjective values of the judge.
 The proceedings are often vulnerable to judgments based on cultural or class bias.

 The State is far more capable of assembling a case than the parents.
 And parents have few litigation options.
 They have no “double jeopardy” defense against repeated state termination efforts.
 If the State initially fails to win a termination, it always can try again.
 Even when the parents get their lives in order, they cannot prevent more termination efforts.

 These factors, taken together, create a significant prospect of an erroneous termination.
 This standard of proof demands consideration of the quantity, rather than the quality, of the evidence.
 As such, it may misdirect the factfinder in the marginal case.
 Even if a preponderance standard allocates the risk of error equally between outcomes, it does not reflect correctly their relative severity.

 The Supreme Court identified two state interests at stake in parental rights termination proceedings.
 One is an interest in preserving and promoting the welfare of the child.
 The second is a fiscal and administrative interest in reducing the cost and burden of such proceedings.

-The Court found that a stricter standard of proof would reduce factual error without imposing substantial fiscal burdens upon the State.
-It ruled that a standard of proof more strict than preponderance of the evidence is consistent with both interests.
+The Court found that a stricter standard of proof would reduce factual error without imposing substantial financial burdens upon the State.
+It ruled that a standard of proof more strict than a preponderance of the evidence is consistent with both interests.

 In short, the “fair preponderance of the evidence” standard prescribed by New York law violates the Due Process Clause of the Fourteenth Amendment.
 The next question is whether a “beyond a reasonable doubt” or a “clear and convincing” standard is constitutionally mandated.